pschaus/book_lepl1402/source/part1.rst

 |  int[] b = a;         |                                                            |
 +-----------------------+------------------------------------------------------------+

 In that case, **only the reference to the array is copied, not the array itself**.
-This means that both variables "a" and "b" are now referencing the same array:
+This means that both variables "a" and "b" are now referencing the same array.
+This can be shown with the following example:

 ..  code-block:: java